Are you planning to visit Williamsburg? This guide details the best things to do in Williamsburg, VA for first-time travelers. Read on!

 Address: 5715 Richmond Rd, Williamsburg, VA 23188

 Even if you are not here for shopping, browsing through the mall is enough to immerse you in real nostalgia.
-After a bit of shopping, grab some lunch at the Veranda Eats and Sweets.
+After a bit of shopping, grab some lunch at Veranda Eats and Sweets (located inside the shopping area).

 Visit the consignment area in case you are thinking about adding an eclectic piece from your antique finds to the mall’s massive collection.